Spacial/awesome-csirt/README.md

 - [Sputnik](https://medium.com/bugbountywriteup/sputnik-an-open-source-intelligence-browser-extension-da2f2c22c8ec) -An Open Source Intelligence Browser Extension
 - [PCredz](https://github.com/lgandx/PCredz): This tool extracts Credit card numbers, NTLM(DCE-RPC, HTTP, SQL, LDAP, etc), Kerberos (AS-REQ Pre-Auth etype 23), HTTP Basic, SNMP, POP, SMTP, FTP, IMAP, etc from a pcap file or from a live interface.
 - [..Modlishka..](https://github.com/drk1wi/Modlishka): Modlishka is a flexible and powerful reverse proxy, that will take your phishing campaigns to the next level (with minimal effort required from your side).
+- [uncaptcha2](https://github.com/ecthros/uncaptcha2): defeating the latest version of ReCaptcha with 91% accuracy
+- [Nefarious LinkedIn](https://github.com/dandrews/nefarious-linkedin): A look at how LinkedIn spies on its users.

 ## General